1

 Thoracentesis is a medical procedure used to remove excess fluid or air from the pleural space, the area between the lungs and the chest wall.
 This procedure is often performed to help relieve symptoms such as shortness of breath or to diagnose the cause of fluid buildup around the lungs.
 A needle or thin tube is carefully inserted through the chest wall into the pleural space under local anesthesia.
 The collected fluid can then be analyzed to help diagnose infections, cancer, or other lung conditions.
 Thoracentesis is generally safe, but like any procedure, it carries some risks, such as bleeding or infection.

-How should a nurse position a patient during a thoracentesis?
+Can a nurse do a thoracentesis?

 More about Thoracentesis jobs